Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 #### **Key Insights**
 - **Purchases Trend**:
   - **230-330 subscriptions/month** in normal quarters.

 - **Campaign Impact**:
   - Double conversions during campaigns.
   - Shift from direct to converted purchases post-2021.

 - **Plan Preferences**:
   - Annual plans dominate over monthly plans.
   - Quarterly plan phased out due to low interest.

 #### **Recommendations**
-- 💎 **Promote Annual Plans**: Offer incentives for long-term retention.
+- 💎 **Annual plans can be promoted which can offer incentives for long term retention of users**.
-- 📢 **Address Misconceptions**: Educate users on free preview options.
+- 📢 **The users needs to be educated on free options addressing misconceptions**.
-- 📈 **Optimize Monthly Plans**: Bundle monthly plans with value-added content.
+- 📈 **Monthly plans can be bunled with Value-Added content as a process of optimization**.
-- 🛍️ **Encourage Upselling**: Use personalized strategies to convert monthly users to annual plans.
+- 🛍️ **Personalized stratergies will have to be leveraged to encourage upselling of monthly users to annual plan**.
 ---
 ### **3️⃣ Subscription Analysis**
 <div style="display: flex; justify-content: space-between;">